5 Easy Ways To Process Virtual Payments In 2020

 Add touch-free mobile payment solutions

-Also known as tap-to-pay, touch-free mobile payments are now in the adoption process by all major payment processors, such as Visa, MasterCard, and American Express.
+Also known as Tap to pay, touch-free mobile payments are now in the adoption process by all major payment processors, such as Visa, MasterCard, and American Express.
 Users of these cards set up their payment card information on their mobile device once.
 From there, they can use the tap-to-pay method for any subsequent purchases of their choice.

 Manage virtual payments requests with email invoicing